 A School Health Advisory Council (SHAC) is a group appointed by the school district to serve at the district level.
 Members of the SHAC come from different areas of the community and from within the school district.
 The majority of members must be parents who are not employed by the district.
 Texas law (Texas Education Code, Title 2, Subtitle F, Chapter 28, Subchapter A, §28.004) requires the establishment of a SHAC for every school district.
 SHACs are required to meet at least four times each year.

-A school health advisory committee (SHAC) assists the district in ensuring that local community values are reflected in health education instruction.
-Additionally, the SHAC can help a district meet performance goals and alleviate financial constraints.
+SHACs assist the districts in ensuring that local community values are reflected in health education instruction.
+Additionally, SHACs can help districts meet performance goals and alleviate financial constraints.
 SHACs play an important role in strengthening the connection between health and learning.
-They can help parents and community stakeholders reinforce the health knowledge and skills children need to stay healthy for a lifetime.
+They can help parents and community stakeholders reinforce the knowledge and skills children need to stay healthy for a lifetime.

 Click on the image to download the SHAC Guide.

 In School Health Advisory Council: A Guide for Texas School Districts (Publication No. E05-12431), the Texas Department of State Health Services provides school staff and community members with a basic understanding of the value of SHACs in creating a healthy school environment for students.
-In addition, the Texas School Health Advisory Council has developed resources for use by local school health advisory councils.
+In addition, the Texas School Health Advisory Committee (TSHAC) has developed resources for use by local SHACs.